 Wood is very resilient, and if dried properly, we can generally return it to a pre-loss condition.
 Steamatic uses specialty drying equipment, i.e., drying mats, to ensure the best drying condition to save your wood floor.

 Laminate does not handle standing water for long and generally needs to be removed.

 Ceramic floors that are in good shape can be generally dried to pre-loss condition.
-Occasionally, the subfloor under ceramic tile puts up a fight, and we do everything we can to bake out trapped water.
+Occasionally, the subfloor under ceramic tile puts up a fight, and we do everything we can to bake out trapped water and reduce further damage.